 Also, I was not able to cast from my Chrome browser on my laptop to my Amazon Fire TV, unfortunately.

 For streaming content from your computer to your TV, there is the Plex app for $4.99.
 For streaming from your Android or iOS phone, there is the free Air Buddy app.
-I’ll review these services in a future article.

 The games notwithstanding, I think this is an outstanding box for viewing your Amazon library and content from other services.
 For ease of setup and ease of use, this beats Roku, Apple TV and Chromecast due to the pre-setup of Amazon services, and the voice search.